 How is the PhD by Prior Publication examined? chevron_right

 Examination of the thesis is undertaken by three examiners, all of whom are external to the University.
-Examiners are nominated by the Principal Supervisor, endorsed by the Faculty and approved by the Research Committee.
-Included in the examination criteria is the requirement that: “A Doctor of Philosophy by Prior Publication thesis must be an original and significant contribution to knowledge of the subject”.
+Examiners are nominated by the Principal Supervisor, endorsed by the Faculty and approved by the Dean of Graduate Studies.
+The examination criteria are outline in the Higher Degree by Research Policy.

 More information and how to apply? chevron_right